STAN

 UC Davis Proteomics Core

-Seeded with 359 longitudinal HeLa QC runs from UC Davis.
+Seeded with 1,153 longitudinal QC runs from UC Davis across timsTOF HT, Exploris 480, and Fusion Lumos.
 Install STAN to contribute your own.

 --